DerHirschi/AX25_POPT/README.md

 - Remote Commands / CLI
 - GPIO Functions (capable switch GPIO's on PI and other GPIO-Devices) (root rights needed)
 - 1-Wirer Temperatur Sensors (Sensor data can be embedded in C-Text/I-Text/Beacon)
+- Pipe-Tool
-- Pipe-Tool (Certain traffic or connections can be redirected to a file)
+  - Certain traffic or connections can be redirected to a file
+  - Certain connections can be redirected to a TCP-Server
+  - Certain connections can be redirected to a TCP-Client
 - Filetransfer
   - YAPP
   - AutoBin